chinsan-lim/blackjack/README.md

 Installation instructions

-- load (url) into your browser and start playing!
+- load https://chinsan-lim.github.io/blackjack/ on your browser and start playing!

 Your User stories – who are your users, what do they want and why?